 Why we disclose.

 Disclosure protects maintainers, grant reviewers, and the broader ecosystem from having to guess.
-It also protects us — anti-AI-PR detection that surfaces an undisclosed-AI contribution is a much bigger problem than disclosed work that someone declines on policy.
+It also protects us: anti-AI-PR detection that surfaces an undisclosed contribution is a much bigger problem than disclosed work that someone declines on policy.

-We treat disclosure as the per-submission protective layer, not a brand-front identity.
-Visitors and reviewers who land on CaliperForge are forming an impression of what we are — a crypto-protocol contribution agency that ships production-ready work to specific chains.
-Every submission we file then carries an explicit, identical footer naming the AI-augmented workflow.
+We treat disclosure as the per-submission protective layer.
+Visitors and reviewers who land on CaliperForge find an AI research studio specializing in security and invariants.
+Every submission we file carries an explicit, identical footer naming the AI-augmented workflow and pointing back here.
 The brand-front layer and the per-submission layer are decoupled by design: tone calibration at one does not loosen disclosure at the other.

 Routing